react-native-community/cli/docs/autolinking.md

     ios/
 ```

 you'll need to set a custom root.
-Pass it as an argument to `use_native_modules!`--set inside a target, adjust the `native_modules`--and every pods--path accordingly:
+Pass it as an argument to `use_native_modules!` function inside the targets and adjust the relatively required `native_modules` path accordingly:

 ```rb
 # example/ios/Podfile